Scientific X-ray: RESULTS

 Knowledge changes as it is passed on.
 For any child node in the idea tree, each time an idea is inherited along the connection path from the seminal work to this paper, a difference in knowledge is accumulated.
 In terms of the whole topic, when we use pioneering work as a reference, the depth of the idea tree represents the difference between the new knowledge and the original knowledge, which characterizes the degree of the development of the topic.
 Besides, knowledge entropy helps us to identify it.
 The appearance of a high knowledge entropy node at a specific level of the idea tree symbolizes a qualitative shift in the accumulation of knowledge variation, resulting in the emergence of knowledge of extraordinary value within the topic, thus marking a substantial development of the scientific topic.
 Based on this, we call the layer in the idea tree that contains at least one node with knowledge entropy greater than $M$ visible layer.
 With the development of the topic, the deeper layers will gradually become visible.
-Therefore, based on the idea tree and knowledge entropy, at timestamp $t$, we define the number of visible layers as the visible depth $\left(VD^t\right)$ of the topic to characterize the degree of development of the topic.
-Further, we define the maximum visible depth that an idea tree can achieve over time as the limit of the scientific topic:
+Therefore, based on the idea tree and knowledge entropy, at timestamp $t$, we define the number of visible layers as the visible depth $\left(VD^t\right)$ of the topic to characterize the degree of development of the topic.\\